MarioLFB/P2CodeInstitute/README.md

 - User's input name
 Brings interactivity to the user.
 The user's name will be displayed on the main page of the Quiz.
 The name must be filled in mandatory for access to the Quiz.
-- User stories covered: 2
+- User stories covered: 2 and 6
 <details><summary>Input Name</summary>
 <img src="docs\features\input_username.png">
 </details>